List of terrorist incidents in Syria

 This is a timeline of incidents in Syria that have been labelled as terrorism and are not believed to have been carried out by a government or its forces (see state terrorism and state-sponsored terrorism).

+2008

+Damascus bombing 2008: A car bomb exploded in the Sayed Qader neighborhood of Damascus on September 27, 2008, killing 17 people and injuring 14 others.